By ISABELLA BIEDENHARN

 We’ve all been there: You “went to bed” two hours ago, but you’ve been lying awake with your mind running laps, and all you can think about is how soon you have to wake up and start your day again.
 Fortunately, there’s a light at the end of the tunnel — and no, it’s not just that unwanted morning sun poking through your curtains.

-By making just a few easy changes to your bedroom and sleep routine, like replacing your synthetic sheets with breathable cotton, wearing breathable PJs to help regulate your body temperature, and investing in blackout curtains, you can upgrade your sleep in no time.
+In partnership with Cotton, we'll show you how to make a few easy changes to your bedroom and sleep routine.
+Whether you're replacing your synthetic sheets with breathable cotton, wearing breathable PJs to help regulate your body temperature, or investing in blackout curtains, you can upgrade your sleep in no time.